-The optimal YouTube banner image size is 2560 x 1440 pixels, but you should keep your important text and images within a safe space of 1546 x 423 px at the center of the image.
-This is because YouTube crops the image based on the device where it is displayed.
+The optimal YouTube channel art banner images size is 2560 x 1440 pixels.
+However, you should keep your important text and visuals within a safe space of 1546 x 423 pixels to protect it from cropping on different devices.

 Once you upload your banner, YouTube shows you how it will be cropped on various devices.